Heat Exchangers

 2. Shell & Tube (Tubular) Heat Exchangers

-• Tube-side pressure drop can be varied by changing tube diameter, length, or number of passes.
+• Variable Design Factors: Tube-side pressure drop can be varied by changing tube diameter, length, or number of passes.

-In summary, plate exchangers offer advantages in terms of compactness, heat transfer efficiency, and design flexibility, while tube exchangers, particularly shell-and-tube, provide strength and stability, making them suitable for high-pressure and high-temperature applications.
-The selection between the two depends on specific requirements and operating conditions.
+In summary, plate exchangers offer advantages in terms of compactness, heat transfer efficiency, and design flexibility, while tube exchangers, particularly shell-and-tube, provide strength and stability for high-pressure and high-temperature applications.

 4. Fabrication of Shell & Tube Heat Exchangers